GENERAL TERMS AND CONDITIONS OF USE OF DROUOT’S ONLINE TOOLS in force from 20/02/2020

 - Simple bids.

-The User determines the amount he is willing to pay to purchase a given object.
-The Platform then carries out an automatic auction on behalf of the User in accordance with the procedures defined in 18.104.22.168. and sends it to the Sales Operator, without disclosing the maximum bid amount.
+The User determines the amount they are willing to pay to acquire a given item.
+The Platform then makes an automatic bid on behalf of the User in accordance with the process described in 126.96.36.199. and transmits it to the Sales Operator without disclosing the maximum amount of the bid.

 The User makes a predefined bid which adds a Bid Increment to the current bid via the chosen Platform.